ocecaco/stacked-borrows/README.md

-    For example, `theories/opt/ex1.v` provides the proof that the optimized program refines the behavior of the unoptimized program, where the optimized program simply replaces the unoptimized one's `ex1_unopt` function the `ex1_opt` function.
+    For example, `theories/opt/ex1.v` provides the proof that the optimized program refines the behavior of the unoptimized program, where the optimized program simply replaces the unoptimized one's `ex1_unopt` function with the `ex1_opt` function.

     For this proof, we need to show that (1) `ex1_opt` refines `ex1_unopt`, and (2) all other unchanged functions refine themselves.